civicrm/civicrm-dev-docs/docs/framework/civimail.md

 Send email to {action.unsubscribe} to unsubscribe from this mailing list.
 ```

-### I18n

-In order to support locale-specific token codes, a separate class will be created to map tokens to their localized equivalent.
-Instead of matching directly on a token, the token replacement code will match on the localized version of the code.
-Substitution then continues as before.

 ### NULL values and Defaults

 Many non-required contact fields are exposed to the token processor, and not every contact will have values for every token.
 By default, if there is no value for a token field, it is replaced with a blank string.
 To override this behavior, use either Smarty or `hook_civicrm_tokens()` and `hook_civicrm_tokenValues()`.
 The following is an example of using Smarty to override a token (note that since Smarty sees tokens as constants, they will never register as empty.
 The `{capture assign=variable}{token}{/capture}` is a workaround for this):